 Allow to cool in the water, then cut into pieces and use immediately or store in a contained filled with cold, clean water in the refrigerator for up to 5 days.
 Change the water every day.

 Bamboo shoots bought whole at the store (in the produce section) are fresh but might be bitter since they’ve aged in transit from the forest to the store.
-Use nuka, rice bran, (ぬか 糠), which is often sold next to the bamboo or in the pickling/vegetable preparation section of the grocery store, to cut the bitterness.
+Use nuka, rice bran, (ぬか 糠), available in the pickling/vegetable preparation section of the grocery store, to cut the bitterness.
 Or, use the water that was used to wash rice.

 Make a diagonal cut near the tip and a vertical cut from top to bottom.
 Remove some of the husk, but leave a layer on.
 Boil in a pot with a cup of nuka for 90 minutes to soften the shoot and remove the bitterness.
 Remove the rest of the husk, cut off purple parts and the outer layer.
 Use immediately or store in a container filled with cold, clean water in the refrigerator for up to 5 days.
 Change the water every day.